Monti needs to go beyond Davos crowd to conquer Italy

 "That is why Berlusconi may once again find a good tail wind and Italy may end up having an unstable government."

-The mounting crisis at Italy's third-largest lender, a bank with strong links with the centre-left, risks eroding support for the Democratic Party.
+The mounting crisis at Italy's third-largest lender, a bank with strong links with the center-left, risks eroding support for the Democratic Party.

 Italy, which was on the verge of default in late 2011, has been able to regain investors' confidence under Monti.
 Borrowing costs on its massive public debt have halved since he came to power.

-"Monti has done a lot in Italy and we are already seeing the first effects of that because the market in Italy is stabilising while Spain is further decelerating," said Patrick De Maeseneire, chief executive of staffing company Adecco, who attended a private meeting with Monti.
+"Monti has done a lot in Italy and we are already seeing the first effects of that because the market in Italy is stabilizing while Spain is further decelerating," said Patrick De Maeseneire, chief executive of staffing company Adecco ADEN.VX, who attended a private meeting with Monti.

 (Reporting by Lisa Jucca; editing by Gavin Jones and Jason Neely)